 At the Dominican Border, a Health System Overwhelmed by Deportations

-In Anse-à-Pitres, a small town in southeastern Haiti along the Dominican border, an already fragile healthcare system is being pushed to its limits by the arrival of deported individuals from the neighboring country, often in harrowing conditions.
+In Anse-à-Pitres, a small town in southeastern Haiti along the Dominican border, an already fragile healthcare system is being pushed to its limits by the arrival of deported individuals, often in harrowing conditions, from the neighboring country.

-They sometimes arrive after wandering for five or six days, with no food or water,” explains Bertina Polyte, a nurse overseeing the medical triage at the border health post set up in Anse-à-Pitres, in Haiti’s southeastern border with the Dominican Republic.
+They sometimes arrive after wandering for five or six days, with no food or water,” explains Bertina Polyte, a nurse overseeing the medical triage at the health post set up in Anse-à-Pitres, a town along Haiti’s southeastern border with the Dominican Republic.

-Every day, Bertina and her colleague Jean-Edens, a psychologist, receive people who have just crossed the border after difficult journeys.
-The care provided by ALIMA’s team offers a sense of relief after the hardship these deported individuals have faced.
+Every day, Bertina and her colleague Jean-Edens, a psychologist, admit people who have just crossed the border after difficult journeys.
+The care provided by ALIMA’s team offers these individuals some relief after the hardship of being deported.

-In 2025, over 265,000 Haitians were deported from the Dominican Republic and sent back to their country of origin.
+In 2025, over 265,000 Haitians were deported from the Dominican Republic and sent back to their country..
 The two countries share the island of Hispaniola, but their relationship has been marked by decades of migration-related tensions.

 Since late 2024, Dominican authorities have intensified deportation operations targeting Haitian nationals, many of whom have worked in sugar plantations (“bateyes”) for generations.

-Among those deported are pregnant women with no prenatal care, children separated from their parents, and individuals with chronic illnesses whose treatment was abruptly interrupted.
+Among those deported are pregnant women lacking prenatal care, children who have been separated from their parents, and individuals with chronic illnesses whose treatments were abruptly interrupted.

 À la frontière dominicaine, un système de santé sous pression face aux expulsions - 1